100,000 Food Service Members—And Growing!

 - Home cooking on campus: From community colleges to the Ivy League, students at more than 125 colleges and universities in the U.S. and Canada eat their meals thanks to UNITE HERE members in their dining halls.

 - A national legacy: For 50 years, UNITE HERE members have served meals to hungry people working for the U.S. government, including at the Library of Congress, U.S. Capitol, State Department, and the FBI.

 Real Food Real Jobs

-Through the initiative called Real Food Real Jobs, UNITE HERE partners with students to tackle issues in campus food systems, including worker rights, sustainable food initiatives, and transparency in university food service contracting.
+Through the initiative called Real Food Real Jobs, UNITE HERE has partnered with students to tackle issues in campus food systems, including worker rights, sustainable food initiatives, and transparency in university food service contracting.

 Students and workers at Yale University teamed up and won more healthy food options in the dining halls and the materials and staff needed to prepare and serve them.

-UNITE HERE members also are expanding their students’ access to freshly-prepared food.
+UNITE HERE members have also expanded students’ access to freshly-prepared food.
 Their campaigns have helped eliminate pre-packaged and frozen meals from hundreds of K-12 school cafeterias in the U.S.